NSHipster/articles/2019-02-11-swift-regular-expressions.md

 _[Cluedo](https://en.wikipedia.org/wiki/Cluedo)_.

-Me, I'm an avid fan of Cluedo --- and yes, that's what I'm going to call it.
+Me, I'm an avid fan of Cluedo --- and _yes_, that's what I'm going to call it.
 Because despite being born and raised in the United States, where the game is sold and marketed exclusively under the name "Clue", I _insist_ on referring to it by its proper name.